JacobSmxth/Cybersecurity_Projects/Password_generator/README.md

 Made a function to validate it, then made a loop that continues until a valid password is generated.

-I also found the password was copying without press the copy password function.
+I also found the password was copied without pressing the copy password function.

-I found after some searching that the "command=" actually automatically runs the command because it expects a function, not the result of a function call.
-So to counter this, I wrap it in an anonymous function.
+After some searching, I found that the "command=" actually automatically runs the command because it expects a function, not the result of a function call.
+So, to counter this, I wrapped it in an anonymous function.

 Added the .geometry() function to change the window size and its position added some math to center it as well

+I'm trying to style the window to be more appealing to the User